-Arts of the Pacific Northwest Coast
+Arts of the Southwest

 The Museum of the Red River opened in 1975 with a focus on regional archaeology.
 It supported local field research, often collaborating with agencies like the Oklahoma Archeological Survey or the U.S. Forest Service.
 At the same time, the Museum collected complementary material for educational purposes.
 In the 1980s, it ceased all field operations and returned any materials recovered under government contract to the appropriate agencies.
 It expanded its collecting interest to include art from the Americas, Africa, Asia and Pacific Islands.

 For the Love of Birds

 As a subject for art, birds are acknowledged for their majesty, beauty and utility, as well as being connections between the earth and the heavens.
 Their images and forms are used as decorative elements in virtually every human culture.
 In this exhibit, several objects have been selected from some of the artistic traditions represented in the collections of the Museum.

 [Pictured: Damarau, 20th century, Iatmul (Papa New Guinea).
 Gift of Dr. David and Karina Rilling.]